-Santa Monica College Police Department provides crime information and trends to the college community through e-mail networks, the SMCPD web pages, postings and direct distribution of flyers and bulletins.
-Depending on the nature of the crime and the threat to the community, some or all of these methods are used to ensure the campus is appropriately alerted to the threat in a timely fashion and has information to prevent victimization.
+The Santa Monica College Police Department provides crime information and trends to the college community through e-mail networks, the SMCPD web pages, postings and direct distribution of flyers and bulletins.
+Depending on the nature of the crime and the threat to the community, some or all of these methods are used to ensure the campus is appropriately alerted to any threat in a timely fashion.

 Access to Campus Facilities

-Most buildings are open from 7:00 a.m. to 10:30 p.m.
-College Police may question anyone who does not appear to have authorization to be in a building after hours.
+Most buildings are open from 8:00 a.m. to 5:00 p.m.
+College Police may question anyone who does not appear to have authorization to be in a building before or after hours.

 Note: All buildings are alarmed during non-business hours.

 Campus buildings are locked after normal hours and on holidays.
-Employees who need to access their work area after normal hours are asked to contact College Police and notify them of the location and length of time they will be there.
+Employees who need to access their work area after normal hours must contact College Police and notify them of their location.
+All employees are also asked to call once they leave the premises.

 It is the responsibility of those using rooms and offices to lock doors, turn off lighting, and close all windows upon leaving.
 College Police personnel will check areas after hours but the primary responsibility for security lies with the user of the facility.